When the abuse of men is considered to be violence against women and girls

 Australian Gender Equality Council

 They define themselves as a national not-for-profit organisation – here is their ACNC entry.
 I’m not sure about what public funding they currently receive, but a report lodged in December 2017 stated that they did not receive any grants “from the federal, state or local governments” (source).
+The last financial report available online is 2021/22, again showing no government income.

 “AGEC’s vision is simple – to achieve gender equality in Australia.
 Through high profile national awareness campaigns, advocacy and research, it aims to drive a cultural shift in Australia so that women and men have the same rights and opportunities across all sectors of the community.
 We believe that gender equality will be achieved when the different behaviours, aspirations and needs of women and men are equally valued, respected and are manifest in Australian society.